WT93/WathsApp_autotexts/README.md

-# WhatsApp_autotexts
+# WhatsApp_autotexting

-This code is for automating sending personlized texts to contacts.
+This a python code for automating sending personlized texts to contacts.